-I wanted quality branded items, stared through glazing windows of shops, and silently wished for certain stuff that I couldn’t afford.
-Mostly because I come from a modest background, so I never had lot of stuff.
+When I was a teen, I wanted quality branded items, stared through glazing windows of malls, and silently wished for certain stuff that I couldn’t afford.
+Mostly because I come from a modest background, so I never had a lot.

 Yet, I never craved for a lot more, either.
-Life was good, whatever it was and however it was.
+Life was good the way it was.
 I didn’t feel incomplete.

 “If everyone demanded peace instead of another television set, then there’d be peace.” ― John Lennon

 There comes a time when you grow up – you understand that materialism is a trap.
 Advertisements don’t fool you, you open your wallet wisely, and you don’t try hard to impress others.

 At the same time, you don’t renounce everything to become a monk, either.
 Materialism exists in you, but it’s balanced.
 You hope to own a house, aim for a higher salary, and even expect to own your dream car – which is okay.

 Nothing wrong about that, as you hope to make your life better.
 Though, the problem begins when you become obsessed and make it the sole purpose of your life.